WeilanTao/TodoListWebsite/README.md

 * Leverage website app based on Java Spring Boot
 * Integrate Angular framework to manage frontend of the website.
 Material is used for the UI.
 * Integrate Spring Security for Token based user system.
 Tokens are refreshed every 5 minutes and expires on the 10th day after user signing in.
+* Admin system with both frontend and backend check.
 * Integrate Hibernate ORM database.
 Practised one-to-many relationship
 * Practised AWS deploy